-TaleFlick Discovery is a weekly contest in which visitors to TaleFlick.com vote on the stories they would like to see adapted to film or TV.
+TaleFlick Discovery is a monthly contest in which visitors to TaleFlick.com vote on the stories they would like to see adapted to film or TV.

 The contest will receive promotions, which may include specific mention of individual contestants.
 Contestants with the most votes at the end of a contest will be featured on the TaleFlick.com homepage and in TaleFlick newsletters to producers and studios.
 Winners will also be submitted to industry professionals.

 You may submit your own written material on the Website via the submission form at the bottom of the TaleFlick Discovery page for review and consideration for participation.
 All submissions will be reviewed before being approved for participation in the contest.
 Not all submissions are approved.
 If your submission is approved, you will be notified via email about your contest start date.